VCCE/VCC/acia/ReadMe.txt

 file name will be saved in the Vcc ini file.

 Important.
-You must turn off local echo to use File Mode with the os9 /t2 device before using is to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so may result in I/O errors and possible hangs.
+You must turn off local echo to use File Mode with the os9 /t2 device before using it to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so may result in I/O errors and possible hangs.
+Also make sure pause is off of overflows will occur.

 There are two file modes,  File Read and File Write.
 When file read is set writes to acia are ignored.
 When file write